-When wearing vintage styles, often we may consider the importance of the right accessories to complete an outfit.
+When wearing vintage styles, we often consider the importance of the right accessories to complete an outfit.
 However, the ultimate accessory may actually be our crowning glory – our hair.
-A hairstyle can immediately add authenticity to a vintage style, and can help to beautifully finish an overall look beautifully.
+An accurate vintage hairstyle can immediately add authenticity to a vintage style, and can help beautifully finish an overall look.

 Vintage hairstyles from the beginning to middle of the twentieth century were rather complicated affairs, often taking days of preparation and planning in order to achieve the period-perfect style.
 To recreate authentic vintage styles, it may be necessary to try out some authentic methods and techniques.

 Here I have compiled a collection of various hair tutorials, all either aimed at beginners or featuring excellent in-depth explanations and techniques.
 From victory rolls to pin curls, these tutorials should help you to create vintage inspired hairstyles.

 But first, take a look at the history of vintage hairstyles:

 Shop Hair Accessories

 With the exception of a few vintage hairstyles, most styles started with waved or curled hair.
 One of the best methods of creating a wave or curl in the hair is with a pin curl set.
 As my own hair is very straight and fine, over the years I have found the best method for me is a wet pin curl set.
 A wet pin curl set gives a strong curl, which can then be brushed and manipulated into the shape or style desired.
 Below are links to various pin curl setting tutorials.

 - Easy Pin Curl Set for Retro Waves – Many on YouTube

 - Lisa Freemont Street’s Guide to Pin Curls Part One – Video

 - Lisa Freemont Street’s Guide to Pin Curls Part Two – This details the importance of the brushing out process